jara001/f1tenth-rules/rules_v3.md

 - Qualification is done with a single racing car on the track.
 - Only inspected and approved car can be in a qualification.
 - The Qualification may be merged with Time Trial.
-    - In this case the obstacle avoidance capability has to be checked separately.
+    - In this case the obstacle avoidance capability has to be checked separately during a dedicated session.

 ## Time Trial

 _Note: Competition rules should specify: #heats, time per heat; e.g. 2x5 minutes._

-Time Trial is used as a seeding technique for the Head-to-Head Race.
 Time Trial is a race with a goal to drive through the designated track as fast as possible and as consistently as possible.
 The idea is to push the algorithms to their limits.

-Each team must pass the inspection to be able to participate in the Time Trial.
+- Each team must pass the Qualification to be able to participate in the Time Trial.

+- Time Trial is used as a seeding technique for the Head-to-Head Race.

-The race consists of multiple heats, two by default.
+- The race consists of multiple heats, two by default.
 Each heat lasts for a given time (e.g., 5 minutes), and the goal is to drive a single lap in as short time as possible and to drive as many complete laps as possible.
 Crashing and stopping the car does not pause the heat timer.

 ~~The heat sessions are split in two with a one one-hour practice session in between.
 The teams have to book a time slot in each session.
 The schedule of the sessions will be shared with the teams before the race.~~

-Teams have to book (FIFO) a time slot in each heat.
+- Teams have to book (FIFO) a time slot in each heat.
 The heat timer is fixed to the time slot and no extensions are given.
 Missing out a time slot does not give the team an additional slot.

+    - Upon their mutual agreement, the teams are allowed to exchange the slots.
+    - This change is irrevertible after announcing it to the organizers.

-Each team is provided two dedicated time slot for their vehicle to qualify.
+~~Each team is provided two dedicated time slot for their vehicle to qualify.
 No time extensions are given and after the 5 minutes we move on to the next time slot and the next team.
 There will be 1-5 minutes of dedicated time to switch from one team to the next.
-If a team is not able to run the car in this dedicated time slot, the qualification phase is not passed for this team.
+If a team is not able to run the car in this dedicated time slot, the qualification phase is not passed for this team.~~

-The teams are allowed to change the configuration of their algorithms in between the heats, and even during the heat.
+- The teams are allowed to change the configuration of their algorithms in between the heats, and even during the heat.
 When the configuration is changed during the heat, the car must stand still.
 In other words, the teams cannot update the configuration on-line while the car moves.

-The map (track layout) is known a priori (from practice the day before) and the track layout does not change over the whole competition.
+- The map (track layout) is known a priori (from a practice before) and the track layout does not change during the race.
 Keep in mind that cars crash into the walls and the layout of the track might slightly shift a little bit.
 Please consider this in your algorithms.

 ### Penalties

-Touching the border of the track is not penalized.
+- Touching the border of the track is not penalized.
 Excessive, repeated touching (up to the organizers) is considered a crash.

-Upon crashing the track border the team has to stop the car and move it (by hand or using the remote control) to the latest position before crash.
+- Upon crashing the track border the team has to stop the car and move it (by hand or using the remote control) to the latest position before crash.
 After repairing the track, the race may continue.
 The time spent on moving the car to the checkpoint and repairing the track is considered the penalty.

 ### Evaluation